swiftlang/swift-evolution/proposals/nnnn-bitwise-copyable.md

 In the `RegularBox` example above, a conditional conformance will not be inferred.
 If this is desired, the developer can explicitly write the conditional conformance.

-### Inference for types in evolving libraries
+### Inference for exported types

-This does not apply to public (or `@usableFromInline`) types defined within a module built with library evolution.
+This does not apply to exported (`public`, `package`, or `@usableFromInline`) types.
-While all the type's fields may be `BitwiseCopyable` at the moment, the compiler can't predict that they will always be.
+In the case of a library built with library evolution, while all the type's fields may be `BitwiseCopyable` at the moment, the compiler can't predict that they will always be.
 If this is the developer's intent, they can explicitly conform the type.
+To avoid having semantics that vary based on library evolution, the same applies to all exported (`public`, `package`, or `@usableFromInline`) types.

-For `@frozen` types, however, `BitwiseCopyable` conformance will be inferred even when in a module built with library evolution.
+For `@frozen` types, however, `BitwiseCopyable` conformance will be inferred.
-That's because the compiler can see that the type's fields are all `BitwiseCopyable` and knows that they will remain that way.
+That's allowed, even in the case of a library built with library evolution, because the compiler can see that the type's fields are all `BitwiseCopyable` and knows that they will remain that way.

 For example, the compiler will infer a conformance of the following struct
 ```swift
 @frozen